Avian Terms Glossary

 Monotypic

-A genus that only has one species is considered a monotypic genus.
+A genus that contains only one species.

 Mosaicism